 Can I purchase more than one unit?

-- Yes, you may purchase as many units as your wallet or spouse allow.
+- Yes, you may purchase as many units as your wallet, spouse, and back allow.

 Is everything in the unit considered mine after I pay for the unit?

 - Everything except for personal property in the unit becomes the property of the winning bidder once the payment has been made.